Aero Senior Design

 Computer Science) to apply the fundamentals and knowledge they have acquired

 during their undergraduate studies.
-In the Aerodynamics sub-team, the students
+Within the Aerodynamics sub-team, the

-employ computational fluid dynamics (CFD) tools, semi-empirical methods, and
+students utilize computational fluid dynamics (CFD) tools, semi-empirical

-experimental tests to design the configuration of the primary aircraft, while
+methods, and experimental tests to design the primary aircraft configuration,

-investigating the flow field characteristics, stability, and control.
-In
+while analyzing flow field characteristics, stability, and control.
+The

-assembly, integration, and testing are performed.
-The Avionics sub-team works
+manufacturing, assembly, integration, and testing.
+The Avionics sub-team

-on flight control, data acquisition system, tracking, autonomous flights,
+focuses on flight control systems, data acquisition, tracking, autonomous operations,

 computer vision, machine learning, target detection, and software development.